UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-data-structures-part2.md

 > {: .solution}
 {: .discussion}

-We can also add additional rows to a tibble by defining a list with namesd elements (recall that each row of a tibble is a list).
+We can also add additional rows to a tibble by defining a list with named elements (recall that each row of a tibble is a list).
 This is demonstrated in the solution to challenge 1.